robfatland/greenandblack/index.md

 ### prompt fix

+For green text type this on the command line: `echo -e "Default \e[32mDefault"`

 The prompt's job is to tell me which computer I am entering commands on (and possibly whether I am working inside a conda environment).